symfony/symfony-docs/components/http_foundation/sessions.rst

 :method:`Symfony\\Component\\HttpFoundation\\Session\\SessionBagInterface::getName`
     Returns the name of the session bag.

+.. _attribute-bag-interface:

 Attributes
 ~~~~~~~~~~

 The purpose of the bags implementing the :class:`Symfony\\Component\\HttpFoundation\\Session\\Attribute\\AttributeBagInterface`
 is to handle session attribute storage.
 This might include things like user ID,
-and remember me login settings or other user based state information.
+and "Remember Me" login settings or other user based state information.

 :class:`Symfony\\Component\\HttpFoundation\\Session\\Attribute\\AttributeBag`
     This is the standard default implementation.